chenxing-dev/blog/src/content/web/os-style-portfolio-vue3-gsap.md

 ## Final Implementation

 The completed portfolio features a clean desktop interface where visitors can open different applications showcasing my work.
-Each window is draggable with smooth opening/closing animations, creating an engaging browsing experience that demonstrates both my projects and technical skills.
+Each window is draggable with smooth opening/closing animations, and the state persists across sessions.

+I hope this deep dive into my development process inspires you to explore building interactive web experiences using Vue 3 and GSAP!

 *Live demo: [chenxing-dev.github.io](https://chenxing-dev.github.io) | Source code: [GitHub Repository](https://github.com/chenxing-dev/chenxing-dev.github.io)*